-There has been much discourse surrounding Employee Assistance Programs (EAPs), with questions about their effectiveness coming up from time to time.
-Are EAPs merely a way for employers to convey their support for their employees or do they really have tangible benefits for the workplace?
+There has been much discourse surrounding Employee Assistance Programs (EAP), with questions arising about their effectiveness.
+Are EAPs just for show or do they really have tangible benefits on the workplace?

 The answer, to put it simply, lies in your perspective and how you take action.

-Once employers start viewing EAPs as more than just another benefit to tack on and begin actively encouraging EAP usage, the long-term rewards EAPs hold become that much clearer.
+Once employers start viewing EAPs as more than just another benefit to tack on, and instead begin actively encouraging EAP usage, the long-term rewards EAPs hold become that much clearer.

 What is an Employee Assistance Program?

 Generally, mental and physical wellbeing are associated with EAPs, and wellbeing is good for business.
-Increased wellbeing results in a multitude of benefits in the workplace, including reduced turnover, lower absenteeism, and less costs.
-Furthermore, EAPs can help reduce direct costs such as health insurance claims as well as indirect costs such as productivity and engagement that impact employee output.
+Increased wellbeing results in a multitude of benefits in the workplace.
+These include reduced turnover, lower absenteeism, and reduced costs.
+Furthermore, EAPs can help reduce direct costs such as health insurance claims.
+This is in addition to indirect costs such as productivity and engagement that impact employee output.
 In fact, the Employee Assistance Trade Association reports that for every $1 invested in an EAP, the return on investment is $3 or more.